sbojorge/Connect4/README.md

 User is player 1 (R) and computer is player 2 (Y).

 User is prompted to choose a column number for dropping his/her letter and the computer randomly provides a column number for dropping its.
-The game will run until someone makes 4 in a row.
+The game should run until someone makes 4 in a row.

 ![mockup of the app on different devices](assets/images/image-1.webp)